Magnific7/Blog/README.md

 * As a user, I can view the most recent posts
 * As a user, I can see random quotes on the site
 * As a writer, I must sign in to the blog.
+* As a writer, I can also create a blog from the application.

 ## Specifications
 | Behaviour | Input | Output |